mirror-shades/doxa/docs/syntax.md

 function - user functions, library functions, etc union - can be handled with the collapse operator, see page on unions for more info

-### Meta

-intrinsic - reserved for type names, language level methods, @length, @concat, ect. alias - refrence-like modifier, see page on alias for more info

 ### Basic Composition Example

 ```doxa